GuyYueFangYuan/CSP-individual/hacks/Conditionals-Lesson.md

 ---
-permalink: /studentBlogs/conditionals
+permalink: /Blog/conditionals
-title: All About Conditionals — Beginner to Pro
+title: All About Conditionals
 ---

 <html lang="en">